LewisArdern/angular/aio/content/guide/security.md

 Angular has built-in support to help prevent two common HTTP vulnerabilities, cross-site request forgery (CSRF or XSRF) and cross-site script inclusion (XSSI).
-Both of these must be mitigated primarily on the server side, but Angular provides helpers to make integration on the client side easier.
+Both of these must be mitigated primarily on the server-side, but Angular provides helpers to make integration on the client-side easier.

 <h3 id='xsrf'>